 The most commonly allowed size for carry on luggage is 45 linear inches (length + width + height).

-Some airlines allow larger bags, but forty-five inches is a reliable baseline to use.
+Some airlines allow larger bags, but 45 inches is a reliable baseline to use.
+Keep in mind that European airlines have smaller bag size restrictions than the United States, usually 35 linear inches.

 Budget airlines like Ryanair are the most common exceptions to these norms.
-Cheaper airlines are often more strict with luggage size rules.
+Cheaper airlines are often more strict with luggage size rules and more likely to force you to check a carry on bag.

 Carry On Luggage Weight